What to do at a Road Traffic Accident

 • The accident has caused damage to a vehicle, other than your own, or to someone's property.

 If accident damage is more substantial or if several vehicles are involved in the incident, the accident should be reported to the police immediately.
-As a driver of a vehicle you must stay at the scene until the police arrive and then co-operate fully with them.
+As a driver of a vehicle, you must stay at the scene until the police arrive and then cooperate fully with them.
 In any case, all road traffic accidents MUST be reported to a police station or to a police constable within 24 hours.
-Failure to do so could lead to prosecution, a fine and points on your licence.
+Failure to do so could lead to prosecution, a fine, and points on your license.

 Injuries at the accident scene